MikhailNazarov/ydb-rs-sqlx/README.md

 ```

 The library is do it for you.
-You specify only query and bind params to id with `bind` function.
+You specify only query and bind params to it with `bind` function.

 ## Checklist